dickwolff/Export-To-Ghostfolio/README.md

 Choose date range on the right and click on "Excel" icon, in the modal select "File separato da virgole (csv)" and "Estrai"

 ![Export instructions for Directa, Export](./assets/directa-export.png)

+### Disnat

+Login to Disnat and go to the account you want to export.
+Select "History", then "Account" and select the period you want.
+Click the export button to generate a `.xslx` file.
+Open this in your editor of choice (e.g. Libreoffice or Excel) and save it as CSV (**set the separation character to comma (`,`)**).

 ### eToro